r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 <br /><br />

-### writing the 'target compatibility checks' funtion
+### writing the 'target compatibility checks' funtions
 ![msf-auxiliarys](http://i.cubeupload.com/7OHAEL.png)<br />
 The line 12 uses meterpreter **sysinfo['OS']** API to check if target system its a **linux** distro<br />
 The line 13 **print_error()** prints a error msg on screen, if none of the strings are returned: **Linux** or **linux**<br />